- Mens Sports

 - Athletics Links

 His hurdlers have been represented at every NAIA National Championships, Indoor and Outdoor since 2003, while he has also had over twenty different horizontal and vertical jumpers compete at NAIA nationals.
-In the multi-events, Koutz has guided ten women All-Americans in the past four seasons.
+In the multi-events, Koutz has guided thirteen women All-Americans in the past five seasons.
 Koutz’s sprinters own every CU freshman and school record indoors and outdoors, and have coached six All-American relay squads in the 4x100 and 4x400.

 During his collegiate Track & Field career at Cornerstone (1999-2001), Koutz compiled one of the most impressive resumes in school history.
 Upon graduation, Koutz held 15 school and conference records in the hurdles, jumps, and relays.
 He was honored in 2001 by being named the WHAC Outdoor Male Athlete of the Year, as well as taking 8th place in the 400m hurdles at the NAIA Outdoor National Championships.
 Koutz was also selected as the team MVP on two occasions and his senior year was given the school's highest honor winning the Golden Eagle award.